Language selection

 Fisheries and Oceans Canada is collaborating with many partners including:

 We provide training on proper identification, sampling methods and data collection standards.
-Appropriate licencing to detect early invasions and to control populations of European Green Crabs are available in some areas.
+Appropriate licensing to detect early invasions and to control populations of European Green Crabs are available in some areas.
 If your organization is interested in partnering, please contact us.

 Where sustained removal of European Green Crab has taken place, the catch rate for these crabs has decreased considerably and native species have regained their territory.